Every Cut Is A Lie

 But this film is unique.

-Directed by Cherry Brice Jr and filmed by cinematographer Rose Bush, the audience quickly realizes that there are no lies in this film.
+Directed by Cherry Brice Jr and filmed by cinematographer Gladys Blum, the audience quickly realizes that there are no lies in this film.
 That is to say, this video was done in a single, uninterrupted 25-minute take.
 And in those 25 minutes, we see the full arc of Nate and Nico's morning encounter.
 In many ways, it feels like the most honest film that we've ever created - and it's a celebration of the talent with whom we have pleasure of working.